 Easter Activities You Can Do Indoors

 Your Easter egg hunt may look a little different this year but it can still be a great one to remember.
 Big family gatherings and traditional Easter brunch will be hard to pull off with social distancing and grocery store shortages, but there’s no reason to skip the festivities altogether.
+Customize products, such as vote merchandise, that feel especially relevant this year, or choose from other backgrounds for 2020 in the Shutterfly Art Library.
 From Happy Easter cards you can send to your friends to DIY Easter basket ideas you can create with your family, we found fun ways of enjoying Easter activities from home:

 DIY Easter Basket Ideas

 This year, go homemade with these easy and unique DIY Easter basket ideas.
 Find the perfect basket for the toddlers, kids, teens, or adults.

 - Have leftover Easter baskets from last year?
 Consider upgrading them by attaching one of a kind Happy Easter cards.
 Customizing your own Happy Easter cards is the best way of giving your baskets an extra festive touch!

 - If you have an unloved stuffed animal, you can transform it into a cuddly DIY Easter basket by cutting a hole in the center and sewing on a liner.
 Use a stuffed bunny or chickadee to make this project truly fit in with the occasion.

 - Get crafty and create an egg carton basket by cutting an egg carton in half, making a handle with ribbon, and then letting the kids go wild with markers, paint, and stickers.